 Goofy’s Kitchen just pips the PCH Grill, but there is not a lot in it.
 One reason is we prefer the Disneyland Hotel over Paradise Pier and this is the only Buffet where Characters appear for dinner.
 Making this a great choice for that first evening before you hit the parks.

 The breakfast menu is very similar to the PCH Grill, Storytellers Cafe, and Plaza Inn but being Goofy’s Kitchen there can be some out-there things on the menu, usually in the guise of interesting Pizza Toppings, such as Goofy’s signature peanut butter and jelly pizza!

 This is the only Character meal available in the evening.
-The dinner menu is simple buffet food, expect carving stations, Pasta Pizza (again off the wall toppings to be expected) Hotdogs, Fish, Veggies, more great desserts and a DIY Yoghurt station(also available at breakfast).
+The dinner menu is simple buffet food, except carving stations, Pasta Pizza (again off the wall toppings to be expected) Hotdogs, Fish, Veggies, more great desserts, and a DIY Yoghurt station(also available at breakfast).
 There is also Gooferoni and cheese!

 We honestly feel bad having this as 4th on our list, as it is a really fun meal with some different and interesting dining options.
 It’s a great option the others are just slightly better and more unique!

 3 – Mickey’s Tales of Adventure Breakfast and Brunch Storytellers Cafe – Disney’s Grand Californian Hotel & Spa